Economy of Kazakhstan: Privatisation 2016–2020

 In December 2015, Kazakhstan Government approved new privatization plan for 2016 – 2020.
 It is a large-scale privatization program that continues the privatization of 2014 and includes 60 major state-owned companies.
 According to Kazakh Finance ministry, the state budget got ₸6.99 billion (US$20.6 million) from the deals reached within the 2014–2016 privatization program as of 20 Sept.
 2016.
 Kazakhstan's privatization program aims to reduce the state participation in the economy to 15 percent, which is the level set for countries of the OECD.

+According to the Kazakh Prime Minister Alikhan Smailov, the implementation of a large-scale privatization plan will reduce the share of state participation in the economy down to 14 percent by 2025.

+The privatization list includes 675 facilities in the public and quasi-public sectors, including the shares of 262 national companies that are part of holdings such as the Samruk Kazyna Sovereign Wealth Fund, KazMunayGas, and Kazakhstan Temir Zholy.

+According to Minister of National Economy Alibek Kuantyrov, the plan excludes 200 critical social life support systems such as water, power, and heat facilities.
+These objects will remain under state ownership.

 Special Economic Zones

 A Special Economic Zone (SEZ) is a part of Kazakhstan's territory, which has a special legal regime, with all the necessary infrastructure, to carry out priority activities.

-On the territory of the Republic of Kazakhstan, there are 12 special economic zones with different sectoral orientations: